getanteon/alaz/Alaz-Architecture.md

  eBPF programs:
  - `tcp_state` : Detects newly established, closed, and listened TCP connections.
 The number of sockets associated with the program's PID depends on the remote IP address.
 Keeping this data together with the file descriptor is useful.
- - `l7_req` : Monitors both incoming and outgoing payloads by tracking the write and read syscalls.
+ - `l7_req` : Monitors both incoming and outgoing payloads by tracking the write,read syscalls and uprobes.
 Then use `tcp_state` to aggregate the data we receive, allowing us to determine who sent which request to where.

 Current  programs are generally attached to kernel tracepoints like: